S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

 ![](./assets/MultipleEndDevices.drawio.png)

 One primary sender will be a long flow, while the other will join later as a short flow (i.e. flows that terminate while in the “slow start” phase).

+*A proposal for a congestion control algorithm MUST consider how new and short-lived flows affect long-lived flows, and vice versa.*

 Metric (fairness) - btw short and long flows:
 - Jain’s fairness